It is now simpler than ever to report a power cut. If you want to report a power cut call...

 We work hard to understand the needs of our connections customers and to continually improve the service we provide.
-We encourage you to give us feedback on our connections service and to tell us what we do well and what we could be doing better.
-It is only through this continued dialogue we can ensure we are fully meeting your expectations.
-Please send your comments to ICE@northernpowergrid.com.
+We encourage you to give us feedback on what we do well and what we could be doing better.
+It's only through this ongoing dialogue we can ensure we are fully meeting your expectations.
+In the first instance, please send your comments to ICE@northernpowergrid.com.
 Your feedback will be acknowledged and fed into our ongoing programme of stakeholder engagement and service improvement.

 We've published our ICE mid-year update.
 This report gives an update on the progress of our 2019/20 ICE commitments and engagement activities.
 Click on the link below to find out how we've been doing to improve our connections service and if you have any comments or feedback please contact us at ICE@northernpowergrid.com.

 OUR ONLINE ICE WORK PLAN